 - Transfer the money to your account

 If you’re using your bank overdraft, you won’t need to do this.
-However, if you’re getting a line of credit loan from an external lender, you’ll most likely need to transfer the money or attach the line of credit to your bank account before you can use it.
+However, if you’re getting a line of credit loan from an external lender, you’ll most likely need to attach the line of credit to your bank account before you can use it.
 Instead of being given a fixed sum like you would with a loan, a line of credit enables borrowers to dip in and out of funds as and required, only paying interest on what they borrow.
 Accounts can also be setup on weekends.

 - Repay the credit